UU-tracktech/tracktech/README.md

 ### Run

-To run linting on the entire repository run the following command from the root:
+To run linting on the entire repository, run the following command from the root:
 `pylint CameraProcessor docs Interface ProcessorOrchestrator utility VideoForwarder --rcfile=.pylintrc --reports=n`

 #### Explanation